omkaranustoop/Reddit-Flair-Predictor/README.md

-# Reddit Flair Detector
+# Reddit Flair Predictor

-A Reddit Flair Detector web application to detect flairs of Reddit India posts using Machine Learning algorithms.
-The application can be found live at [Reddit Flair Detector](https://redditflaredetectorfinal.herokuapp.com/).
+A Reddit Flair Predictor web application to detect flairs of Reddit India posts using Machine Learning algorithms.
+The application can be found live at [Reddit Flair Predictor](https://redditflaredetectorfinal.herokuapp.com/).

 ### Directory Structure